Mold thrives in warm, wet environments. Here is how to eliminate it:

 Where can I buy "never scrub" ?

 Please do not use toxic cleansers and tablets.
 If you check out the instructions on those toilet tablets they actually warn against allowing it to contact your skin.
+Yikes!
+Use of these products pollutes the water supply for everyone.

 If this toilet is used infrequently, clean the toilet then cut a piece of thin styrofoam or plastic in the shape of the opening and lay on top of porcelain toilet.
 Put the seat and lid down on top of plastic and that should solve your problem.
 My sister uses this method in her vacation home and she never gets mold in the toilet between visits.